Kenya becomes 3rd country to roll out malaria vaccine

 The health ministry described the milestone on Twitter as “a historic day” for the East African country as the health minister launched vaccinations in remote Homa Bay county.

 Malaria is a top killer in many African countries.
 According to the World Health Organization, the region accounted for 92% of the cases and 93% of malaria deaths in 2017.
 The parasitic disease kills about 435,000 people every year, most of them children under 5 in Africa.

 The vaccine is the first and only vaccine to significantly reduce malaria in children, WHO said in a statement.

 “Africa has witnessed a recent surge in the number of malaria cases and deaths.
-This threatens the gains in the fight against malaria made in the past two decades,” Dr. Matshidiso Moeti, WHO regional director for Africa, said in a statement.
+This threatens the gains in the fight against malaria made in the past two decades,” said Dr. Matshidiso Moeti, WHO regional director for Africa.
 “The ongoing pilots will provide the key information and data to inform a WHO policy on the broader use of the vaccine in sub-Saharan Africa.
 If introduced widely, the vaccine has the potential to save tens of thousands of lives.”

 It took GlaxoSmithKline and partners more than 30 years to develop the vaccine, at a cost of around $1 billion.
 GSK is donating up to 10 million vaccine doses in the current vaccination initiatives.